 ERT, SERMs, calcitonin, and bisphosphonates all offer patients with osteoporosis an opportunity to increase bone mass and significantly reduce fracture risk.
 Prevention is preferable to waiting until treatment is necessary.

-The FDA has also approved some injections, IV infusions, tablets, nasal sprays, and patches, which have shown to reduce fractures in randomized studies.
+The FDA has also approved some injections, IV infusions, tablets, nasal sprays, and patches, which have been shown to reduce fractures in randomized studies.

 Is It Possible to Prevent Osteoporosis?